 To study abroad in Australia can have many benefits.
 For example, it is a great way to practice and improve your English as well as gain access to the local job market.
 It can also be a solution for extending your stay in Australia.
 Although it does depend on the studies you choose, the student visa can allow you to stay in Australia for several years.
 However, this requires a lot of organisation.
 Before you can jump on the plane, there are a few details you must consider and prepare for.
 Once the student visa is obtained, there are still some tasks you have to complete before your adventure can begin.
 To study abroad in Australia is for many a dream.

 Secondly, go to the bank.
 Inform your bank you are going abroad and ask which benefits your current credit card gives you if using it abroad.
 You may need to change some features to ensure it is valid abroad and that you will have little or no charge when you use it in Australia.
-It may also be helpful to ask for an increase to your withdrawal limit as you may have some big purchases to make such as flights, deposits, insurance etc.) so you won’t want the card to get blocked.
-Also, if you are keeping your current card, make sure it is valid for the duration of your stay and won’t expire while you’re away.
+It may also be helpful to ask for an increase to your withdrawal limit as you may have some big purchases to make (such as flights, deposits, insurance etc.) so you won’t want the card to get blocked.
+It can also be a good idea to open a bank account once you arrive in Australia.
+This will allow to transfer funds between your accounts using Wise or CurrencyFair to save on transfer fees and change rates.

 Then, before leaving the country, also organise cancelling or suspending all of your subscriptions or contracts.
 For example, the gym, internet, phone contract, insurances etc. You will not be requiring these for the foreseeable future.